ytsykvas/LuckyAPI/README.md

 [Full text of current task](https://drive.google.com/file/d/1_dnemjYG7A0wgVmVDthFR5v-2wzo2M4i/view?usp=drive_link)

+## Realization

+I covered both tasks with tests.
+Cucumber tests make us press buttons and other elements, checking the functionality.
+Rspec tests check the functionality of Ruby classes.

+### 1) Display current time for selected cities

+We take parameters with a list of required cities, process them using the built-in Time class.
+The controller returns JSON with the necessary information, after which we process the JSON to display on the page for the user.
+By default, this task was for the backend, but I decided to display it on the page for clarity.

+### 2) SPA for currency conversion

+Implemented an API call daily at 12:00 on the CRON schedule using Sidekiq to find out the exchange rate of 5 currencies.
+In order to avoid using a database, which will be slower than simply accessing a hash with several keys, I write the result of the request to a JS file (metaprogramming).
+And I display the result of the call to the API and the result of calculating the received data on the React component.

 ### Prerequisites
 Ruby 3.2.2,  Rails 7.1.3, Node v18.16.1, npm 9.5.1, yarn 1.22.21, Rspec + Cucumber for test coverage, Puma 5.0, Postman app for manual testing of requests.
 ### Installation